howset/Bioimage/README.md

 ---

-## Bioimaging course WiSe 2020/2021

 ### Dennis & Howard's Project
-We want to analyze a series of plant images acquired along a period of ~10 days.
+To analyze a series of plant images acquired along a period of ~10 days.
 There are in total about  60 plants.
 Each image consist of 6 plants arranged in a 3 x 2 grid.
 However there is **no** identifier for the plant **in** the images, instead the identifier is on a separate text file.
 These identifiers are simply the plant number (1-60).